Incubation Stage Needs Stimulating Ambiance and Spirituality

 Incubation Stage as a Meditative Technique: Contacting the Self Within You

-These are the concepts of finding Virtue, concentration, and Insights (the path to Mindfulness) to gradually rekindle the inner strength, skills, and competency within you; Visualization and imagination; and the most satisfying of all, unified or connected.
+These are the concepts of finding Virtue, concentration, and insights (the path to mindfulness) to gradually rekindle the inner strength, skills, and competency within you; visualization and imagination; and the most satisfying of all, unification or connection.

 So far in this chapter, we have defined some basic necessities to create a successful incubation stage.
 Now we are going to focus on what we should do and practice in the incubation stage.